vahidhedayati/ajaxdependancyselection/README.md

 Most basic example is a hard coded version: /ajaxdependancyselectionexample/myContinent/norefselectSecondaryFilteringFixed.gsp and or https://github.com/vahidhedayati/ajaxdependancyselection/wiki/Nested-Selection-from-fully-fixed-search-all-that-way-including-a-secondaryNR

-This is where you start with your <g:selectPrimary  filter="something" filter2="another" This will now filter results for primary matching against something and the next secondary call to filter against another
+This is where you start with your <ads:selectPrimary  filter="something" filter2="another" This will now filter results for primary matching against something and the next secondary call to filter against another

-On your next <g:selectSeconday you simply call filter2="somethingelse"
+On your next <ads:selectSeconday you simply call filter2="somethingelse"

 This will now pass this filter to next object being completed and all the way to last standard call which will end in standard <g:select box but will still be filtered.

-The other way is to enable filtering and let user control the filter, to do this simply switch filter="_ON" in each <g:selectPrimary/Secondary call
+The other way is to enable filtering and let user control the filter, to do this simply switch filter="_ON" in each <ads:selectPrimary/Secondary call

 In primary it is just as simple as switching it on, within secondary calls it gets a little more complex.